frontendpatterns/frontendpatterns.dev/src/content/patterns/pagination.md

 ---
 # Pagination

-Load large datasets in discrete pages to manage memory and network usage.

 ## Problem

 Without this pattern, the premise that loading large datasets in discrete pages to manage memory and network usage falls apart, and small changes trigger cascading regressions.